Justice Studies Courses

 An introduction to professional practice in an approved human service or justice organization.
 The goal of the practicum is to provide students with the opportunity to integrate theory in practice by applying the knowledge, skills and abilities acquired during their academic study.

-*Restricted to Human Justice and Police Studies (Academic Track) majors and Diploma in Just
+*Note: Restricted to BA in Criminology and BA in Police Studies majors and Diploma in Criminology students.*

 Mental Health and Substance Abuse